etylizer/testrunner/README.md

 The timeout executable is used to limit both memory usage and runtime of the tested analyzer executables.

+### Evaluation of test results

+By default, the test runner evaluates test results based on their exit code.
+There are multiple exit codes that are mapped to a certain result type.
+Result types `pass` and `fail` are swapped for tests that are meant to fail.

+- 0: Pass, no errors detected
+- 1: Fail, errors detected
+- 5: NotImplemented, specific to ety
+- 124: Timeout
+- 137: CrashMemory, the defined memory limit was exceeded
+- all other: Unknown, indicates some other problem that is not a type error, like syntax errors

+For dialyzer, exit codes 1 and 2 are swapped, meaning that 1 is considered as unknown error and 2 is considered as type error and therefore `fail`.
+This is necessary because dialyzer uses exit code 1 to indicate general errors like syntax errors, file not found errors, etc.

 ## Test Result Processing

 Test results can be processed into various plots and tables with the `report-generator` tool.